unman/notes/debian-minimal.md

 The following table provides an overview of which packages are needed for which purpose.

 As you would expect, the required packages can be installed in the running template with any apt-based command.
-For example : (Replace "packages` with a space-delimited list of packages to be installed.)
+For example : (Replace "packages" with a space-delimited list of packages to be installed.)

 ~~~
 [user@your-new-clone ~]$ sudo apt install packages